chipsalliance/Caliptra/doc/Caliptra.md

 2. SoC (using a GPIO pin or SoC ROM) drives BootFSMBrk (this is also used for debug cases).
 This can be driven at any time before cptra\_rst\_b is deasserted.
 3. SoC follows the boot flow as defined in Caliptra IP HW boot flow to assert cptra\_pwrgood and deassert cptra\_rst\_b, followed by writing to the fuse registers.
 4. HVM, through JTAG or through the Caliptra SoC interface, writes to “CPTRA\_DBG\_MANUF\_SERVICE\_REG”, requesting the appropriate debug service (see the ROM/Runtime specifications for bit definitions).
-5. HVM, through JTAG, can also inject uController TAP commands at this point following the [VeeR Specification](https://github.com/chipsalliance/Cores-VeeR-EL2).
+5. HVM, through JTAG, can also inject microcontroller TAP commands at this point following the [VeeR Specification](https://github.com/chipsalliance/Cores-VeeR-EL2).
-6. HVM, through JTAG or through the Caliptra SoC interface, writes to “CPTRA\_BOOTFSM\_GO” to allow Caliptra’s internal BootFSM to continue to bring up uController out of reset.
+6. HVM, through JTAG or through the Caliptra SoC interface, writes to “CPTRA\_BOOTFSM\_GO” to allow Caliptra’s internal BootFSM to continue to bring up microcontroller out of reset.
-7. uController executes the appropriate debug service.
+7. Microcontroller executes the appropriate debug service.
 8. Specific SoC interface registers (MBOX\_DLEN, MBOX\_DOUT, MBOX\_STATUS, CPTRA\_BOOT\_STATUS, CPTRA\_HW\_ERRROR\_ENC, CPTRA\_FW\_ERRROR\_ENC, BOOTFSM\_GO, CPTRA\_DBG\_MANUF\_SERVICE\_REG) are accessible over the JTAG interface in debug (or manufacturing mode).
 The following are the JTAG register addresses for these registers:
     1. DMI\_REG\_MBOX\_DLEN = 7'h50; (Read-only)
     2. DMI\_REG\_MBOX\_DOUT = 7'h51; (Read-only)